New show just announced! link

 BIO

 ” ‘Making Memories’ is about the importance of creating good memories in life.
-They don’t just happen, but we have to actively do something to ‘make’ them, since they will stay with us for the rest of our lives, continuing to shape, change, and enrich us,” Vana said in 2013 about his CD release ‘Making Memories.’
+They don’t just happen, but we have to actively do something to ‘make’ them, since they will stay with us for the rest of our lives, continuing to shape, change, and enrich us,” Vana had said about the title track of his CD ‘Making Memories.’

-In 2021, given the new realities of the pandemic, he reiterated that message to an outdoor audience on the deck of his own home.
-During a seemingly impossible situation of no concerts worldwide, Vana had created his own concert series - ‘Chez Vana’ - on the large but intimate outdoor terrace of his home in lower Manhattan’s East Village, an instant success that surprised even Vana himself.
+In 2021, given the new realities of the pandemic, he repeated that message to an outdoor audience on the deck of his own home in downtown Manhattan’s East Village.
+During a seemingly impossible situation of no concerts worldwide, Vana had moved to create his own outdoor concert series - ‘Chez Vana’ - on the large yet intimate terrace of his home, an instant success with the New York audience, that surprised even Vana himself.
+Lauded by fans as a ‘magical’ setting, the series is now – in 2024 – in its 4th year, and always sold out.

 German-born, Boston-schooled, New York-based pianist Vana Gierig uses his music as a language – one of eight languages he masters – to communicate these kind of messages.
 Called a “piano phenom” by Keyboard Magazine, Vana creates his unique sound as much thru his writing, as thru his style of playing and improvisation.
 At the core of his projects is always his piano trio, originating from one of those early ‘memories’ he ‘made’ when, at age 12, his parents took him to hear the Oscar Peterson Trio, which started a recurring childhood dream in which he himself was the one playing the piano on that stage.